Applied Forest Ecosystem Conservation

 Vermont Family Forests has had a close partnership with The Watershed Center (TWC) since 1995, when both organizations were created.
 Now totaling just over 1000 acres, the lands of The Watershed Center, in the northeast corner of Bristol, are a core community-held forested area where Vermont Family Forests applies the principles of organic forest conservation.

 In 1997, the City of Vergennes put a 666-acre property in Bristol up for sale because the city no longer needed the property for its a water supply.
 A handful of local community members, including VFF founder David Brynn, quickly organized to see if they could raise funds to conserve this gem of land.
 With the exception of two acres in New Haven, the parcel lies in the northwest corner of Bristol, bordering the towns of Monkton and New Haven.
 This land, known as The Waterworks, contained a phenomenal variety of habitats, including a 14.5-acre reservoir, extensive wetlands and many forested natural community types.

 After a Herculean fundraising effort, the group purchased the land and placed it under a conservation easement held jointly by the Vermont Housing and Conservation Board and Vermont Land Trust.
 Since then, TWC has acquired neighboring parcels, bringing the land’s total size to 1,001 acres.

 The Waterworks is true community forest, open to the public for non-motorized recreation and the site of dozens of community workshops and celebrations.
 VFF conducts many of its Game of Logging workshops and more on The Lands of the Watershed Center.
-In return we help with trail building, boundary painting, and management planning.
+In return we help with trail maintenance, boundary painting, and forest conservation planning.
 We also help celebrate the annual Winter Solstice and Beltane celebrations.